Mitigation Information Portal

 Ohio EMA will work with FEMA Region V legal staff to develop modified deed language for properties acquired with HMA funds in Ohio that clarifies the property re-use review and approval process.

-Conduct training and/or post-disaster briefings for appropriate audiences on substantial damage assessments
+Conduct training and/or post-disaster briefings for appropriate audiences on substantial damage assessments.
+2025 SA- Workshops scheduled as part of annual workplan & also provided upon request.

 Develop and implement an outreach strategy targeting repetitive loss property owners on mitigation techniques and funding programs